mohamedfarog/fyitest1/README.md

-# FYI based qml program to load and run vedio
+# FYI based qml program to load and play vedio

 - Ensure same compiler is installed
 - Use CMakeList.txt to Debug and run the project